dschadow/CloudSecurity/README.md

         username="postgres" \
         password="password"

-    # force rotation for root user (will destroy the existing root password, make sure you have another one)
+    # force rotation for root user (THIS WILL DESTROY the existing root password, make sure you have another one)
     vault write --force /database/rotate-root/config_client_vault

     # create new credentials